bonndan/release-manager/README.md

 * `vcs`: The type of VCS you are using, can be `git`, `svn` or `none`
 * `prerequisites`: A list `[]` of prerequisites that must be matched before starting the release process
 * `pre-release-actions`: A list `[]` of actions that will be executed before the release process
-* `version-generator`: The generator to use to create a new version (mandatory)
 * `version-persister`: The persister to use to store the versions (mandatory)
 * `post-release-actions`: A list `[]` of actions that will be executed after the release
 * `branch-specific`: A list of config parameters that will be used to override the defaults from specific branches

 All the entry of this config (except the `branch-specific`) are all working the same.
 You have to specify the class you want to handle the action.
 There is two syntax available:

-* The short one, example: `"version-generator": "simple"` when you have no specific parameter to provide
 * The config array, example:  `"version-persister": {"name": "vcs-tag", "tag-prefix": "v_"}` when you have to provide parameters to the class.

 ### Version generator

 Version number generation strategy

-* simple: This generator is doing a simple increment (1,2,3...)
 * semantic: A generator who implements (Semantic versioning)[http://semver.org]

 ### Version persister